-If you’re from the EU/EEA or Switzerland, you are free to work in France without a work permit (this now also includes EU member state Croatia, who as of 2015 has free access to the EU labor market with no need to additional work permits).
-If you’re coming to France with a family member who has a permit for certain types of highly skilled work, you also may be able to work without a work permit.
+If you’re from the EU/EEA or Switzerland, you are free to work in France without a work permit.
+If you’re coming to France with a family member who has a permit for certain types of highly-skilled work, you also may be able to work without a work permit.

-Most other people will need permission to work in France – and they’ll need this authorization before a visa/residence permit can be granted.
-This is a procedure organized by a prospective employer.
-You will need an employer to organize the authorization for you to work, so first of all, you have to find a job.
+Most other people need permission to work in France.
+They need this authorization before granting a visa.
+The prospective employer organizes this process on your behalf.
+You need an employer to organize the authorization for you to work; first of all, find a job.
 For help on how to get a job in France, see our guide to looking for work in France.

-If you’re working in France for less than 90 days, you need your employer to get you a temporary work permit approved by the French Ministry of Labour, the DIRECCTE (Direction regionale des enterprises, de la concurrence et de la consummation, du travail et de l’emploi), or a convention d’accueil stamped by the local prefecture (French local authority/administrative office) if you’re a scientist, researcher or teacher.
-This authorization to work is then sent to the French embassy/consulate in your home country where you can apply for your visa.
+If you’re working in France for less than 90 days, your employer must get you a temporary work permit.
+The employer gets this from the French Ministry of Labor, the DIRECCTE (Direction regionale des enterprises, de la concurrence et de la consummation, du travail et de l’emploi), or a convention d’accueil stamped by the local prefecture (French local authority/administrative office) if you’re a scientist, researcher, or teacher.
+This authorization then goes to the French embassy where you apply for your visa.

-You’ll need a short-stay work visa to work in France for less than 90 days unless you’re from the EU/EEA/ Switzerland.
-If you’re from Australia, Antigua and Barbuda, the Bahamas, Brazil, Canada, Israel, Japan, Mauritius, Mexico, St Kitts and Nevis, Seychelles, Singapore, S. Korea, US or Venezuela, you don’t need a visa to enter France but you will need to make sure that your employer has organized a valid work permit (convention d’accueil) for you at the time of travel.
+You need a short-stay work visa to work in France for less than 90 days unless you’re from the EU/EEA/Switzerland.
+If you’re from Australia, Antigua and Barbuda, the Bahamas, Brazil, Canada, Israel, Japan, Mauritius, Mexico, St Kitts and Nevis, Seychelles, Singapore, South Korea, the United States, or Venezuela, you don’t need a visa to enter France.
+Make sure that your employer organizes a valid work permit (convention d’accueil) for you at the time of travel.

 To be sure of the latest rules, check with the French consulate in your home country.

-If you’re planning on working in France for more than 90 days/3 months, you must apply for a long-stay work visa in France, which also acts as your residence permit.
-Your employer has to draw up a work contract and send it to the local division of the French Ministry of Labour, the DIRECCTE (Direction regionale des enterprises, de la concurrence et de la consummation, du travail et de l’emploi).
-If any family members will be coming with you, then the employer will need to start the ‘accompanying family member’ procedure at the same time.
+If you’re working in France for more than 90 days, you must apply for a long-stay work visa.
+This is also your residence permit.
+Your employer draws up a work contract and sends it to the local division of the French Ministry of Labor.
+If any family members are joining you, then the employer must also start the accompanying family member procedure.
 If the DIRRECTE approves the contract, it is sent to the Office Francais de l’Immigration et de l’Integration (OFII).

-Once the OFII has approved the contract, it will be sent directly to the French embassy or consulate in your home country responsible for issuing a French work permit for non-EU citizens.
-You (and any relatives coming with you) will then be invited to make an appointment to visit the embassy/consulate in person to apply for a long-stay visa.
-You’ll need to bring along your passport (issued within the last 10 years and with three months validity past the end of the visa), a completed application form and plus any other documentation required by the type of work (and permit) for which you are applying.
+Once OFII approves the contract, it goes directly to the French embassy in your home country.
+You then receive an invitation to visit the embassy in person to apply for a long-stay visa.
+Bring along your passport, an application form, and any other documentation necessary.
 On arrival in France, you have to register with the L’Office Francais de l’Immigration et de I’Integration (OFII).

-There are different types of residence permits and visas to work in France, each one with its own requirements, length of validity and conditions, for specific work or types of worker.
-Some permits provide exemption from other general requirements for migrants coming to live in France, for example, the requirement for migrants to sign the Contrat d’Accueil et d’Intégration (CAI).
+There are many different types of residence permits to work in France, each one with its own requirements.
+Some permits provide exemptions from other general requirements for migrants coming to live in France; for example, the requirement for migrants to sign the Contrat d’Accueil et d’Intégration (CAI).
 This contract aims to help migrants integrate into French society.
 By signing it, the French government agrees to offer training courses and the migrant agrees to take part in them.

-In 2016, in an attempt to attract more foreigners, the French government has made it easier and more streamlined to obtain certain working permits for non-EU/EEA/Swiss citizens, and the ‘passeport talent’ permit is one such example.
+In 2016, the French government made it easier to obtain certain work permits for non-EU/EEA/Swiss citizens.
+The passeport talent permit is one such example.
 This permit now includes the following ten categories: